Skip to main content

 });

 The [sendMediaMessage] method directly provides parameters for controlling push notification content (pushContent) and push additional information (pushData).
-Another way is to use the message push attribute configuration [MessagePushConfig], which includes pushContent and pushData, and provides more push notification configuration capabilities, such as title, content, icon, or other third-party vendor personalized configurations.
-For details, see Remote Push Notifications.
+Alternatively, you can use the [MessagePushConfig] for push notification configuration, which includes pushContent and pushData and offers more push notification capabilities, such as titles, content, icons, or other third-party vendor-specific configurations.
+For details, see Remote Notifications.

 • If the message type is a custom message type, refer to How to Support Remote Push for Custom Messages.